Workshop "Open Source beyond 2020 - Powering a Digital Europe"

 There are questions that are pertinent to be asked with regard to the future of OSS and OSH: Is the dramatic expansion of Open Source Software going to continue?
 Where is the limit?
 Will Open Source Hardware follow the path of its sibling?

 In November 2019, the European Commission will be organising a workshop to analyse the future of Open Source Software and hardware.
-The workshop will bring stakeholders together to discuss current challenges, opportunities, R&I, economic and policy-making issues will be covered.
+The workshop will bring stakeholders together to discuss current challenges, opportunities, R&I and also economic and policy-making issues.

 More specifically, the workshop will focus on: